 Best Third-Party Nikon Camera Batteries

-Nikon will introduce the EN-EL18d for the mirrorless Z9 in 2022.
+Nikon will introduce the EN-EL18d for the mirrorless Z9.
 However, at the time of writing, Nikon cameras, including the mirrorless Z series, use the EN-EL15c battery.

 The C variant is an improvement over earlier Nikon batteries.
 Customers noted a capacity difference as compared to the C version.
 However, many also notice the higher price tag.